-Medigap policies for people under 65 and eligible for Medicare because of a disability or End-Stage Renal Disease (ESRD)
+Medigap policies for people who are under 65 and eligible for Medicare because of a disability or End-Stage Renal Disease (ESRD)

-You may have Medicare before turning 65 due to a disability or ESRD (permanent kidney failure requiring dialysis or a kidney transplant).
+You may have Medicare before turning 65 due to a disability or End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant).

 If you're under 65 and have Medicare because of a disability or ESRD, you might not be able to buy the Medigap policy you want, or any Medigap policy, until you turn 65.
-Federal law generally doesn't require insurance companies to sell Medigap policies to people under 65.
+Federal law generally doesn't require insurance companies to sell Medigap policies to people who are under 65.
 However, some states require Medigap insurance companies to sell you a Medigap policy, even if you're under 65.
 These states are listed on the next page.

-74 \ Section 6: Medigap Policies for People with a Disability or ESRD
+74 Section 6: Medigap Policies for People with a Disability or ESRD

-Important: This section provides information on the minimum federal standards.
-For your state requirements, call your State Health Insurance Assistance Program (SHIP).
-(See pages 89 - 92.)
+Important: This section provides information on the minimum federal standards for Medigap policies.
+Your state may have different requirements.
+Call your State Insurance Department or State Health Insurance Assistance Program (SHIP).
+(Go to pages 89 - 92.)